iftah-og/DripRog/README.md

 [Accessibility](#accessibility) below.

-DripRog is the hardware counterpart to **Field Spectrum**, an accessible spectral viewer and timeline for Ableton Live, also built for field recordists.
+DripRog is the hardware counterpart to **Field Spectrum**, an accessible spectral viewer and timeline for Ableton Live,  built for field recordists, with full screen reader and keyboard support.
-DripRog captures the audio in the field; Field Spectrum analyses and navigates it back at the desk, with full screen reader and keyboard support.
 More at [Field Spectrum link here].

 There are two ways to use it: